 VAT specialists at PKF Francis Clark are urging those in the construction sector to prepare for the significant VAT changes that are being introduced this autumn, which will alter the way that VAT is collected for many taxpayers.
 These changes come into place as HMRC implement measures to tackle and crack down on VAT fraud in supply chains.

-The VAT domestic reverse charge, known as the reverse charge, for building and construction services is being introduced from 1 October 2019 and will mean that customers receiving ‘specified supplies’ will now have to account for VAT, instead of paying it to the supplier.
+The VAT domestic reverse charge, known as the reverse charge, for building and construction services is being introduced from 1 October 2019 (this has now been delayed until 1 March 2021) and will mean that customers receiving ‘specified supplies’ will now have to account for VAT, instead of paying it to the supplier.
 Going forward, the supplier of specified services will not charge VAT on their sales invoices and instead the customer will be responsible for accounting for the VAT.
 The reverse charge prevents suppliers charging VAT to their customers but not paying it over to HMRC.